InspiringLifeDesign/InspiringLifeDesign.github.io/sunshinestudio/mentorship/index.md

 <h4>...it's a thriving community and it's a LIFE PURPOSE</h4>
 <h4>And I know you're gonna LOVE it just as much as I do!</h4><br />

+<h4>Watch this video with my good friend & mentor Angie, for a taste of what to expect...</h4>
+{% include youtube.html videoid="6PZe8k3LQ_M" %}

 <h4><b>Work From Anywhere.
 Change Lives.
 Live the Life of your dreams.</b></h4><br />

-<h4>We have just launched our New Influencer University & all our Coaches get INSTANT access.</h4>
+<h4>Our new Influencer University has just launched & all of our Coaches get INSTANT access.</h4>
 </center>

 <h3><i>Please complete the form below to receive all the details & start LIVING the LIFE of your DREAMS</i></h3>